 Dramatic increases in home prices and rents during 2021 have highlighted the importance the rental market in providing shelter, especially for low- to moderate-income households.
 Although daily experiences suggest that home prices and rents are positively correlated with one another and with credit scores, just how the two housing cost measures move as scores change has not been empirically tested.
-The data didnot exist until recently.
-At a CBSA level, data across cities show a wide distribution of the cost of renting relative to the cost of buying a three bedroom property (the rent versus buy ratio, or õRVBö).
-This paper uses across-city data to estimate the impact of credit scores on RVB.
-After accounting for differences in the relative cost of living, incomes of the population, investor shares of purchases, landlord shares and vacancy rates across CBSA, my empirical results show that for each one unit decline in credit score, the RVB ratio go up by an average 50 bps in the three bedroom market.
-The lower the householdos scores, the more wealth is transferred from the renter to the landlord each month exacerbation wealth inequality in the nation.
+The data didn't exist until recently.
+At a city level, different cities exhibit very different costs of renting compared to the cost of buying a three-bedroom property (the rent versus buy ratio, or "RVB").
+This paper uses acrosscity data to estimate the impact of average credit scores on RVB.
+After accounting for differences in the relative cost of living, incomes of the population, investor shares of purchases, landlord shares and vacancy rates across CBSA, my empirical results show that for each one unit decline in credit score, the RVB ratio go up by an average 50 bps in the three-bedroom property market.
+The lower the household's scores, the more wealth is transferred from the renter to the landlord each month exacerbating wealth inequality in the nation.

-Key words: housing, rental markets, housing investors, household wealth, equity

-Economic Literature Codes: R0, R31, D14, D63
+Key words: housing, rental markets, housing investors, household wealth, equity Economic Literature Codes: R0, R31, D14, D63